Supply-Chain-Gang-2/warehouse-tracker-tests/README.md

-# Rubric End to End Tests
+# End to End Tests

 from terminal
 > npm run cypress:open

-with front-end running locally
+Works with front-end running locally or deployed, just adjust baseUrl in cypress.json